3 Most Common Employee Relation Issues in the Philippines

 1. Leave Issues & Disputes

 Do all of your employees know the company's leave policy?
-Also, are you assured that your sick and vacation leave policy meets the Philippine labor code?
+Also, are you assured that you're sick and vacation leave policy meets the Philippine labor code?
 If you are an HR manager, you surely have already encountered many complaints pertaining to leave credits.

 Oftentimes, employee relations issues about leaves arise due to the following reasons: